tamer-inawy/landing-wordpress/README.md

 6. Update the landing page container with the credentials (username and application password) using one of the following methods:

     a.
 Use update-credentials.sh by applying the following command from the project root.
-Replace \<username\> and \<password\> with the actual username and password from step number 4:
+Replace \<username\> and \<password\> with the actual username and password from step number 4, remove the spaces from the password:
     ```
     bash web/update-credentials -u <username> -p <password>
     ```